lynnfaraday/aresmush.com/tutorials/code/extras.md

 ## Contributions

-See [Submitting Contributions](/tutorials/code/extra-contribs.html) if you want to contribute your own extras or community plugins.
+See [Submitting Contributions](/tutorials/code/extra-contribs.html) if you want to contribute your own extras or plugins.